MacTonic/Splatch-Tuesday/README.md

-# Splotch-Tuesday
+# Splatch-Tuesday

-Splotch Tuesday is a methodolgy and script to enable monthly "Patch Tuesday" like app updates to your JAMF environment.
+Splatch Tuesday is a methodolgy and script to enable monthly "Patch Tuesday" like app updates to your JAMF environment.